Coober Pedy Antique Gem Opal Bracelet

-Black Opal - Black body color with features of manganese oxide as host rock.
+Black Opal - Black body color with features of manganese oxide as the host rock.
 See Aurora Australis Black Opal!

 Crystal Opal - Transparent or very translucent.

-Boulder Opal - Dark with iron stone as the host rock.
+Boulder Opal - Dark with iron-stone as the host rock.

 Milky Opal - Opaque.
 Mainly found in Coober Pedy, the Opal capital of the world.

 Doublet - A composite of light natural Opal cemented together on either common Opal or base material.

 Triplet - A composite of light natural Opal cemented to either common Opal or base material plus clear quartz or glass.

 Synthetic Opal is produced in the laboratory and has a similar structure to that of precious genuine Opal.
 Gilson Opals are a good example of true synthetic Opals with colors that closely resemble a natural Opal.